symfony/symfony-docs/components/config/definition.rst

 Normalization
 -------------

-When the config files are processed they are first normalized, they are then merged and then the tree is used to validate the resulting array.
-The normalization is to remove some of the differences that result from different configuration formats, mainly the differences between Yaml and XML.
+When the config files are processed they are first normalized, then merged and finally the tree is used to validate the resulting array.
+The normalization process is used to remove some of the differences that result from different configuration formats, mainly the differences between Yaml and XML.

 The separator used in keys is typically ``_`` in Yaml and ``-`` in XML.
 For example, ``auto_connect`` in Yaml and ``auto-connect``.
 The normalization would